Kid Rooms

 During the so-called “fourth trimester,” when your baby adjusts to the outside world, I’d planned to use swaddles, white noise machines, and carriers to help with the transition, but I still expected to be sleep-deprived (as everyone liked to remind me … cue eye roll).

-Then I stumbled upon an ad for the SNOO Smart Sleeper, a revolutionary baby sleep solution and one of the parent-picked winners of Cubby’s 2024 Nursery Awards for the Best Bassinet.
-This bassinet was not just a bed but a complete sleep system with a built-in swaddle and white noise and rocking features that adjusted automatically.
-It was like having a robotic night nanny.
-The 30-day return policy gave me the confidence to try this new technology, so I bought one — and I was not disappointed.
-Here’s my review.
+Then I stumbled upon an ad for the SNOO Smart Sleeper, a revolutionary baby sleep solution that gets rave reviews from parents.
+This bassinet promised to be not just a bed but a complete sleep system with a built-in swaddle and white noise and rocking features that adjusted automatically.
+It would be like having a robotic night nanny.

 Credit: Jenny Davis